skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+I focus on the transition between modes of agency while dancing.
+This differs from scholarship that treats dancing primarily through movement analysis [e.g. @koch-2011-movement], from phenomenological studies that isolate a particular quality or layer of experience [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], from Godard’s work on tonic function and pre-movement [e.g. @mchose-2006-phenomenological], and from practice research that presents discrete scenes or episodes of inquiry [@ellis-2023-ecosystemic].
+My concern is not a quality of dancing as such, but the threshold at which agency appears to shift between dancing and being danced.

 It is a cliché of dancing (and other human activities) that when we are fully immersed in the movement or practice that we no longer "know the dancer from the dance" [@yeats-1951-collected p.212].